junkyeongpark/effml-postech.github.io/docs/spring24/25_/_index.md

 ### Multi-headed attention
-Then, they investigate loss barrier of Head-Permutation multi-headed attention approach.
-It is note that this approach maintain head structure while allowing different head correspondences (*Head-Perm*) exhibits lower loss barrier than simple attention averaging (*Vanilla Attention Avg.*), ignoring the multiheaded structure of the weight parameters (*Ignore-Heads*), and not allowing for different head correspondences across different models (*Monotonic*) while exhibiting clear attention head boundaries of the correlation matrix (See Figure 5 and Table 1).
+Then, they investigated loss barrier of Head-Permutation multi-headed attention approach.
+It is worth noting that this approach maintains head structure while allowing different head correspondences (*Head-Perm*).
+The proposed method exhibits lower loss barrier than method using simple attention averaging (*Vanilla Attention Avg.*), method that ignores the multiheaded structure of the weight parameters (*Ignore-Heads*), and method that does not allow for different head correspondences across different models (*Monotonic*) while exhibiting clear attention head boundaries of the correlation matrix (See Figure 5 and Table 1).

 <style>
     .centered {text-align: center;}